gRally/gRally.github.io/_pages/roadmap.md

 ## Long term
-The `Long term` stuff are things that we wish do but we can't do when {: .notice--danger}
+The `Long term` stuff are things that we wish do but we don't know when {: .notice--danger}

 ### Live rally championship